Rome braces for Putin visit

 04 Luglio 2019

 Rome, July 4 - Rome braced for a one-day visit by Russian President Vladimir Putin on Thursday.
 Security was tight across the Italian capital ahead of the State visit.
 Putin will be in Rome from 12:30 till ten o'clock tonight.
 He will see President Sergio Mattarella, Premier Giuseppe Conte and Pope Francis, among others.
-He will also see the leaders of the two parties making up the government, anti-establishment 5-Star Movement (M5S) leader Luigi Di Maio and nationalist League leader Matteo Salvini, who has been a vocal supporter of Putin and advocates the dropping of western sanctions.
 Putin will also see his old friend, former premier Silvio Berlusconi.

 LE RUBRICHE